0ax1/MPI-Checker/README.md

 ### Rank Variables
 Rank variables are identified as such if they get passed to `MPI_Comm_rank`.
-Only one rank variable should be used per translation unit to make rank branch conditions comparable.
+Within a translation unit, rank variables must have the same name (if multiple are used).
 Rank variables used within a struct  or initialized in another translation unit are not detected.

 ```
 int rank;